peer-open-source/xara-docs/source/user/manual/model/elements/solid/brick.rst

 Brick
 ^^^^^

-This command is used to construct an eight-node brick element, which uses the standard isoparametric formulation.
+This command is used to construct an eight-node brick, which uses the standard isoparametric formulation.

 .. tabs::